Benefits Provided under Sickness Insurance

 - Compensatory benefit in pregnancy and maternity.

-Self-employed persons, if they pay sickness insurance premium, are entitled to sickness benefit and maternity benefit.
+Self-employed persons, if they pay sickness insurance premium, are entitled to sickness benefit, maternity benefit and fathers post-natal care

 For concurrent employments, benefits will be calculated from the income from all employments where the employee qualifies, but the benefits will be granted only once (with the exception of the compensation allowance in pregnancy and maternity).